sanidhyy/learnhub/README.md

 1. **Sign up for an Uploadthing account:**

-   - Visit [Uploadthing Signup](https://uploadthingy.com/) to create an account.
+   - Visit [Uploadthing](https://uploadthing.com/) and create an account.

 2. **Create a new application:**